learn-co-students/OO-mini-project-yale-web-yss-052719/README.md

 ### `Ingredient`
 Build the following methods on the Ingredient class

+- `Ingredient.all`
+should return all of the ingredient instances

 ### `IngredientRecipes`
 IngredientRecipes is the join between an ingredient and a recipe.
 This is a has-many-through relationship Build the following methods on the IngredientRecipes class

+- `IngredientRecipes.all`
+should return all of the IngredientRecipes instances
 - `IngredientRecipes#ingredient`
 should return the ingredient instance
 - `IngredientRecipes#recipe`